Set the default for profile discoverability

 - Sign in to the Google Admin console.

-- Click Apps > Additional Google Services > Google+ > Sharing settings.
+- Click Apps > Additional Google Services > Google+ > Advanced settings.

 In the Organizations section, select the organization for which you want to set the profile discoverability default.